-I’m contacting you for advice regarding planting some plants for around my pond waterfall.
-I’m looking for ideas about any type of plants, flowers, maybe even a little shrub.
+I’m contacting you for advice regarding planting some plants around my pond waterfall.
+I’m looking for ideas about any type of plants, flowers, or maybe even a little shrub.
 This area gets about 4 hrs of sun each day.

 You are wise to look for plant materials to integrate your waterfall and pond with your garden to make it look a bit more natural.

-You’ve identified the area only has 4 hours sun so that would be considered “part shade”.
+You’ve identified the area only has 4 hours of sun so that would be considered “part shade”.
 Be sure to look for plants in the garden centre that tolerate those conditions.

 Also, suggest one deciduous shrub on the right ..something that stays relatively small but gives some woody texture and winter interest.
 A red twig dogwood or the green twig variety, or a spiraea, or oak leaf hydrangea.